mazurowski-lab/segmentation-guided-diffusion/README.md

     └── ...
 ```

-If you have segmentation masks, please put them in a similar directory structure in a separate folder `MASK_FOLDER`, with a subdirectory `all` that contains the split subfolders, as shown below. **Each segmentation mask should have the same filename as its corresponding image in `DATA_FOLDER`, and should be saved with integer values starting at zero of 0, 1, 2, ...
+If you have segmentation masks, please put them in a similar directory structure in a separate folder `MASK_FOLDER`, with a subdirectory `all` that contains the split subfolders, as shown below. **Each segmentation mask should have the same filename as its corresponding image in `DATA_FOLDER`, and should be saved with integer values starting at zero for each object class, i.e., 0, 1, 2,...**.

 If you don't want to train a segmentation-guided model, you can skip this step.